 November 8, 2003 SVBIED attack on Arab housing compound in Riyadh

 This attack in late 2003 followed the Riyadh compound bombings in May the same year, and used the same M.O. of targeting housing facilities home to foreigners.
-As the responsible AQ cell prepared for the November attack, they began overhauling a civilian vehicle into an SVBIED in their Riyadh safe house.
+As the responsible al-Qaeda cell prepared for the November attack, they began overhauling a civilian vehicle into an SVBIED in their Riyadh safe house.

 In order to increase the stealth factor of the covert SVBIED, a camouflage pattern was spray-painted over the entire vehicle.

 On top of that, they used a stencil to spray-paint the official “Saudi Army” logo to the side of the vehicle, giving the covert SVBIED a legitimate look.

 Before embarking on the mission, the AQ cell posed for a picture with signs next to their finished covert SVBIED, displaying their self-imposed name “The Martyr Dandani Brigade”.
 The group’s name stems from Turki Nasir al-Dandani, who was an al-Qaeda commander in Saudi Arabia that died in a manhunt in July 2003 following the Riyadh compound bombings in May of the same year.

 It’s possible that the AQ fighters participating in the November 8 SVBIED attack wore Saudi Army fatigues in order to blend in with normal soldiers and facilitate passing through checkpoints.
 On November 8, the covert SVBIED detonated right outside the al-Mohaya housing compound in Laban Valley, West of Riyadh – causing 17 deaths and 122 injuries.

 April 21, 2004 SVBIED attack on Traffic police HQ in Riyadh